OCHA-DAP/ocha-anticipy/docs/datasources/usgs_ndvi.rst

 To use this class, you first need to create a country configuration for the country you would like to analyze.
 You also need to supply the area of coverage that the country data is contained in.
-You can Make sure FEWS NET covers the country of interest.
+Although the NDVI data are no longer available directly on the portal, you can derive the region name for the data using the primary
+`USGS FEWS data portal <https://earlywarning.usgs.gov/fews>`_.
 The valid values of the area names are listed above under Background.

 An example country config for Ethiopia is: